What happens in a statPREP workshop?

 - A modeling notation for expressing the relationships that are to be examined in data and for constructing rich displays of data.

 Using these two constructs systematically allows a large variety of computational tasks to be performed using simple, standard command templates.
-This Taste of StatPREP Computing tutorial gives a brief introduction.
+Under resources there is a link to tutorials that are presented at the workshop, but you can also preview the material by clicking on this link for a brief introduction.

 For those interested in the technical details of the statPREP computational platform, here some further information.
 We use the R language together with a computational ecosystem largely developed by RStudio.
 The interactive tutorial documents are written in RMarkdown, and can be displayed and worked with in an ordinary web browser.
 Commands for statistical calculations and graphics are based on ggplot, dplyr, and mosaic.
 Ggplot is one of the most widely used graphics systems in professional data science.
 Dplyr is a similarly widely used “data wrangling” system, often used by professional data scientists.
 Mosaic has a track record of several years in simplifying statistical computing for use in the classroom.
 StatPREP has integrated ggplot and dplyr with mosaic, providing a remarkably easy-to-learn syntax.
 A major advantage of the tutorial format is that commands can be presented with any level of scaffolding that’s desired, from push-the-button to fill-in-the-blanks to write-your-own.